racket/plt-service-monitor/site/README.md

 Run `raco pkg install` to install all dependencies.

+## Regeneration

+If you change `gen-index.rkt` or if `https://heartbeat.racket-lang.org/config.rktd` is updated, you need to run `racket gen-index.rkt` to regenerate `index.html`.

+## Testing

 Run `racket sample-data.rkt` to populate sample data.

-If you change `gen-index.rkt`, you need to run it to regenerate `index.html`.

-## Testing

 Launch a local server (e.g. with [`raco static-web`](https://github.com/samdphillips/raco-static-web/)).
 Then, you can view the page locally.